remigiusz-donczyk-gl/final-project/DOCS.md

 This is a project that intends to show my familiarity with DevOps tools.
 It showcases many technologies used commonly in functional products.

-The main purpose is its focus on combining multiple tools into a coherent pipeline; the website being deployed (a database of DevOps memes) is only for showcase purposes, and thus of secondary importance.
+The main purpose is its focus on combining multiple tools into a coherent pipeline; the website being deployed (a stateful database of DevOps & IT memes) is only for showcase purposes, and thus of secondary importance.

 ## Jenkins

 The core of the entire project.
 It contains the entire workflow as code in the Jenkinsfile.
 Everything that the pipeline does is defined in said file, and happens as a result of a GitHub Hook that notifies Jenkins of changes to the repository.
-It is split into the *dev* and *prod* branches, and the entire pipeline is only run when both parts complete.
+It is split into the *dev* and *prod* branches, and the entire pipeline is only done when both parts complete.
 The *dev* branch will automatically call the *prod* branch when it finishes successfully, so the entire process will happen automatically, assuming no errors occur.

 #### The *dev* branch